finopsfoundation/framework/_resources/project--container-cost-allocation.md

   - cost-allocation
 ---

-# Container Cost Labels and Dictionary
+# Container Cost Allocation Labels and Dictionary

+## Introduction

-Our Container Cost Allocation project is focused on providing guidance and best practices to practitioners around allocating cost of containers.
+Our Container Cost Allocation project focuses on creating guidance and best practices to practitioners around allocating cost of containers.
-A major goal is to provide suggested container labels that are ready to use, and to combine into useful schemas.
+Our project provides suggested container labels that are ready to use and can be combined into useful schemas.
 We also want this resource to encourage community debate about container cost allocation labeling, schemas, and best practices, inspiring contribution and future improvements.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/IwVBmcaiY0M" title="YouTube video player" frameborder="0" allow="accelerometer;  clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/q0iuFU7qh8M?start=3868" title="YouTube video player" frameborder="0" allow="accelerometer;  clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 *We debuted this project as part of the March 2022 FinOps Summit.*

 Our group decided to transform the most important parts of that presentation into an interactive tool for our FinOps community.